Market Perspective for July 28, 2014

 The good news is earnings report this week lifted the S&P 500 to a new all-time high.
 The DJIA, before Friday, was on the verge of a new high.
 The sell-off today should not overly concern investors.
 Finally, as has been the case for much of the year, small caps remain the weak spot.
 There is reason for optimism with short-term technical indicators turning up, which could lead to another period of outperformance.

-ETF Watchlist for July 23, 2014
+Market Perspective for July 21, 2014